What is Azure PowerShell?

 The cmdlets in the Azure PowerShell module are for managing legacy Azure resources that use Service Management APIs.

-Some of the cmdlets in the Azure PowerShell module have been deprecated and others have been deprecated for new customers with retirement announced for existing customers as noted on their corresponding reference documentation pages.
+Some cmdlets in the Azure PowerShell module have been deprecated and others have been deprecated for new customers with retirement announced for existing customers as noted on their corresponding reference documentation pages.
 For more information, see Overview of the Azure PowerShell Service Management module